The acupuncture point "ST 6" , 頰車, is represented by "Jiache" in pinyin and "Jawbone" in english and may be found:

 St 6 has the following theoretical associations which serve as important guideposts in designing an effective treatment protocol:

-Explore st 6 functional grouping theory - Ghost Point.
+Explore st 6 functional grouping theory - Ghost Point, or read all point categories and related theory.

 A single acupuncture point is not commonly thought of as an empirical way to influence a TCM diagnostic pattern.
 ST6, however, is a strong candidate to be incorporated into an acupuncture protocol for patients who exhibit: Liver Wind